openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

 RV32Zicsr Control and Status Register Instructions
 ---------------------------------------------------

-SYSTEM instructions are used to access system functionality that might require privileged access and are encoded using the I-type instruction format.
-These can be divided into two main classes: those that atomically read-modify-write control and status registers (CSRs), and all other potentially privileged instructions.
+All CSR instructions atomically read-modify-write a single CSR, whose CSR specifier is encoded in the 12-bit csr field of the instruction held in bits 31–20.
+The immediate forms use a 5-bit zero-extended immediate encoded in the rs1 field.

 - **CSRRW**: Control and Status Register Read and Write

-    **Format**: csrrw rd, rs1, csr
+    **Format**: csrrw rd, csr, rs1

-    **Description**: reads the old value of the CSR, zero-extends the value to 32 bits, then writes it to integer register rd.
-The initial value in rs1 is written to the CSR.
+    **Description**: reads the old value of the CSR, zero-extends the value to 32 bits, then writes it to integer register rd, the initial value in rs1 is written to the CSR.
 If rd=x0, then the instruction shall not read the CSR and shall not cause any of the side-effects that might occur on a CSR read.

     **Pseudocode**: t = CSRs[csr]; CSRs[csr] = x[rs1]; x[rd] = t